Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_interconnect_with_vRack/guide.en-gb.md

 }
 ```

+To set this new policy to your S3 user, please follow the different steps shared in the  « [Object Storage - Identity and access management](/pages/storage_and_backup/object_storage/s3_identity_and_access_management) » guide, and finalise the interconnection between your Object Storage resources and those within your vRack private network.

 ## Go further

 If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for assisting you on your specific use case of your project.